Tom-Nagy/know-it/README.md

 Issue : The rewards/achievements don't appear in the results when finishing the game with no strikes and they don't appear neither on play.html.
 Solve : Changed the approache as I was using the `append()` method and it didn't give the result I was expecting.
 So I have created all the rewards that are icons in play.html and for displaying them I used a classe `hide` that has the `display="none"`.
 Then I toggled this class with JavaScript when relevant.

+Issue : The selection of random questions with no repeat doesn't work.
+I beleive because the function is called each time we are on a question and the index of the question for the game in progress should be store outside of it to keep track of what has been asked.
+Solve : An array was created at the top level so it can be accessible from any functions.
+Then when the game start, a function is called to populate the array with the corresponding questions indexes depending on the subject and level.
+This array is set to empty when starting a new party and before to be populated.

+Issue : From one question to another in the game, the radio button is checked at the same position than the previous question.
+Solve : Add an if statement that reset the button that is checked before displaying the question.

+Issue :  On smartphones when double click on the directional button zoom.
+This doesn't prevent users from playing but it doesn't give a good user experience.
+Solve : Add `touch-action: manipulation` in style.css to prevent the double click.
+It is known not to work on ios.

 ### Unsolved

-Issue : When starting the game for the first time, and when answering the first question y clicking on the `Let's check!` button it quits the game ang goes back to play.html.
+Issue : When starting the game for the first time, and when answering the first question by clicking on the `Let's check!` button it quits the game ang goes back to play.html.
 It looks like the page is reloading.

 Issue : on Iphone, the menue icone is not rendering properly rendering.

 Issue : on IPhone, the button to close modal doesnt render nicely.

-Issue : The selcetion of random question with no repeat doesnt work.
-I beleive because the function is called each time we are on a question and the index of the question should be store for the party to keep track of what has been asked.

-Issue : From one question to another in the game, the radio button is checked at the same position than the previous question.
+Issue :  On smartphones when double click on the directional button zoom.
+This doesn't prevent users from playing but it doesn't give a good user experience.

 Issue :